microsoft/qsharp-language/Approved/3-multidimensional-arrays.md

     let row = data2[idxRow, ...];
     // ...
 }
-for row in array {
+for row in data2 {
     // ...
 }
 ```